Can pets eat Wheat?

 Description

-Wheat is a cereal grain from Triticum species, harvested as kernels and milled into flour for bread, pasta, cereal, crackers, and baked goods.
-It appears as whole wheat, durum, semolina, bulgur, and wheat bran in human foods and some pet formulas.
-Plain cooked wheat provides carbohydrates, plant protein, and some B vitamins.
+Wheat is a cereal grain from Triticum species, milled into flour for bread, pasta, cereal, crackers, and baked goods.
+Appears as whole wheat, durum, semolina, bulgur, and wheat bran.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.